-There are several compelling reasons to purchase physical silver bars rather than coins, proofs, or rounds.
+There are several compelling reasons for Purchasing Physical Silver bars rather than coins, proofs, or rounds.
 Bars are often more popular than these other types of bullion for the following reasons:

 - You pay a lower premium than you would on coins.